napari/napari.github.io/fundamentals/viewer.md

 Let's get stated by launching a viewer with a simple 2D image.

-The fasted way to get the viewer open and throw an image up on the screen is using the `napari.view_image` method:
+The fastest way to get the viewer open and throw an image up on the screen is using the `napari.view_image` method:

 ```python
 from skimage import data